A History of Africa

 Mugabe ran for president in 2002, again ignoring the rejection of his referendum.
 He won, and many saw the election as unfair; the U.S. State Department described the election as "marred by disenfranchisement of urban voters, violent intimidation against opposition supporters, intimidation of the independent press and the judiciary and other irregularities."
 Despite acts of violence in anti-Mugabe areas, his opponent, a trade union leader named Morgan Tsvangirai, managed to get 40 percent of the vote, leading some to wonder if he could have won in a free election.
 Since then, pressure on his regime has increased, and Mugabe has responded by increasing the pressure on his own people.
 In 2002 Zimbabwe was suspended from the British Commonwealth, and Zimbabwe quit the organization shortly after that.
 Individual Western nations like the United States and Australia imposed travel and economic sanctions on Zimbabwe; a March 2003 EU-African summit meeting was postponed indefinitely because the African participants insisted that Mugabe be invited and Britain refused to attend if he came.
 In June 2005 Mugabe launched "Operation Restore Order," a campaign against the urban poor that bulldozed shacks, workshops, market stalls, churches and a mosque in Harare.
 At least 700,000 were left homeless, and they called this action "Zimbabwe's tsunami," comparing it with the tidal wave that struck the countries around the Indian Ocean in December 2004.
 Later in the same year, the International Monetary Fund began discussing the expulsion of Zimbabwe from that organization, because Zimbabwe owes it $295 million and rarely makes a payment on it.

 Ravaged by disease and starvation, with 70 percent of its population unemployed, Zimbabwe, once the second richest country in Africa, is now running on empty.
 The title of a Wall Street Journal story, dated December 24, 2003, neatly summarized the situation: "Once a Breadbasket, Now Zimbabwe Can't Feed Itself."
 Zimbabweans routinely sneak across the border into Mozambique to buy what they cannot get at home, which is almost everything (a few years ago the refugee traffic went the other way, with Mozambicans fleeing into Zimbabwe).
 Travel agencies advise tourists visiting Victoria Falls to approach that marvel from the Zambian side of the Zambezi River.
 The aged Mugabe has become what he once fought: a tyrant.
 He managed to keep himself in charge by blaming his problems on enemies abroad, especially white enemies.
-The African Union faced its first test in what to do about Zimbabwe, but African leaders like Nigeria's Obasanjo, and South Africa's Mandela and Mbeki, refused to even criticize Mugabe, because they still view him as a freedom fighter; about the only prominent African who has spoken up is a Nobel laureate, former Anglican Archbishop Desmond Tutu.
-So far the West has declined to forcibly remove Mugabe; the United States has enough to keep it busy in places like Afghanistan and Iraq, while other Western nations don't want to promote "gunboat diplomacy."
-Indeed, Mugabe has found new friends among those who dislike the West in general and George W. Bush and Tony Blair in particular; he was a prominent guest of France in 2003, and the United Nations gave Zimbabwe a seat on the Human Rights Commission, along with other enemies of democracy like Libya, Cuba, Saudi Arabia, Sudan, Syria and Vietnam.
-To his anti-Western audience he can act like he's still the liberator of a country, until they realizes that liberty on an empty stomach is worthless.(29)
+The African Union faced its first test in what to do about Zimbabwe, but African leaders refused to even criticize Mugabe, because they still view him as a freedom fighter; about the only prominent African who has spoken up is a Nobel laureate, former Anglican Archbishop Desmond Tutu.
+Most of the criticism he did get came from George W. Bush and Tony Blair, so Mugabe found new friends among their enemies; he was a prominent guest of France in 2003, and the United Nations gave Zimbabwe a seat on the Human Rights Commission, along with other enemies of democracy like Libya, Cuba, Saudi Arabia, Sudan, Syria and Vietnam.
+With Zimbabwe's economy in the toilet, Mugabe gave his foreign friends the only gift he could afford--wild animals such as elephants, rhinos, giraffes, zebras, and hyenas--even when sending the animals abroad meant certain death to them.
+Alas, the moral to the Zimbabwe story is that liberty on an empty stomach is worthless.(29)

 The transformation of Rhodesia into Zimbabwe meant that South Africa was now alone against the world, but South Africans had been expecting this day for a long time.
 They didn't really have to worry about an invasion from outside, because their armed forces were excellent and well-equipped, and their mineral and agricultural output was too important to the world economy to risk its loss in a war.
 The biggest danger to apartheid came from subversive elements within South Africa's borders, so the country built up the best police and intelligence service in the noncommunist world.
 At home, the ruling National Party also maintained a conservative social policy; most vices, such as gambling, pornography and racy movies, were banned completely.
 Most businesses, especially cinemas and liquor stores, had to close from Saturday afternoon to Sunday morning, so that the Sabbath would remain a holy time, and while abortion and sex education were legal, heavy restrictions sharply limited the practice of both.
 Television was not introduced until 1976, because it was considered immoral.